Cara Hall About Mental Health and Employment

 You need to show them that you can do this job so put yourself in the role already, make a plan and have ideas.
 Align yourself with how they do things and show them that you are already ready for this job.

-They need to show you that they are good to work for and will support you so ask questions and really find out the true aspects to working for them.
+They need to show you that they are good to work for and will support you so ask questions and really find out the true aspects of working for them.

 Are they supportive?
 What are the realities of the role?
 What are the parts most people don’t like?
 Where are the pitfalls?
 If they don’t like answering those questions then maybe that says more about them than if they do.
 Don’t get stuck in a job you will hate.